arthurdk/tinder-telegram-bot/README.md

 #### Android

-Note: This was tested by not having the Facebook application on the phone but it could also work.
+**Note**: This was tested by not having the Facebook application on the phone but it could also work.

 * Download a package sniffer on your phone like [Package Capture](https://play.google.com/store/apps/details?id=app.greyshirts.sslcapture&hl=en)
 * Logout of your Tinder account